Outback Steakhouse and Yard House, Upper Merion Township, Montgomery County, PA

 King of Prussia Mall Expansion, Upper Merion Township, Montgomery County, PA

-Nave Newell was chosen by Simon, a global leader in retail real estate, to complete a 155,000 sf expansion project to seamlessly connect The Court and The Plaza of King of Prussia Mall.
-The expansion provides space for 50 additional retailers, restaurants and community spaces, making it the second largest shopping center in the United States with 2.86 million sf of space.
+Nave Newell was chosen by Simon to complete a 155,000 sf expansion project to seamlessly connect what was formerly known as The Court and The Plaza at King of Prussia Mall.
+The expansion provides space for 50 additional retailers, restaurants and community spaces, making it one of the largest shopping centers in the United States with 2.86 million sf of retail space under one roof.

 Since 2006, Nave Newell has been Acme's civil consultant for new stores, additions and redevelopment projects throughout Pennsylvania, New Jersey and Delaware.
 Acme has relied on Nave Newell not only to provide survey and design services, but also to help navigate through the building permit and construction process.
 Acme has also asked Nave Newell to analyze sites that are part of a shopping center to make sure it meets their requirements for loading and delivery truck turning movements.